 This doesn’t make a bedroom any more suitable as a nocturnal location.
-Covering a cage means you can use a lamp at night, but it doesn’t block noise for your bird.
+Covering a cage means you can use a lamp at night, but it doesn’t block noise for the bird.

 While your bird’s cage is covered, it can hear but not see.
 This will potentially make a bird increasingly anxious overnight, resulting in disturbances.

-Attempting to watch TV in bed or even unavoidable sounds like snoring can pose significant problems.
+Attempting to watch TV in bed or even unavoidable sounds like snoring can cause problems.

 Differing Temperature Needs

-You can reach a compromise, as birds can tolerate lower temperatures, and humans can theoretically sleep when it’s warmer.
-Alas, neither party will be comfortable with such an arrangement.
+You can reach a compromise because birds can tolerate lower temperatures, and humans can theoretically sleep when it’s warmer.
+Alas, neither party will be comfortable.

-If you share your bedroom with pets, you need to be certain that you won’t suffer any allergic reaction to their presence.
+If you share a bedroom with pets, you must be certain you won’t experience an allergic reaction.

-Zoonoses and Public Health confirms that the presence of animals can trigger skin inflammation, respiratory issues, and gastrointestinal upsets.
+Zoonoses and Public Health confirm that the presence of animals can trigger skin inflammation, respiratory issues, and gastrointestinal upsets.

-Companion birds can be particularly problematic if you have suspected allergies.
+Companion birds can be most problematic if you have suspected allergies.

-The feathers closest to a bird’s skin also produce a fine white powder, known colloquially as bird dust.
-The answer to the question, “is bird dust bad for you” is an unqualified yes, especially if you have allergies.
+The feathers closest to a bird’s skin also produce a fine white powder called feather dust.
+The answer to the question, “Is bird dust bad for you?” is yes, especially if you have allergies.

-Bird dust contains bacteria that can be harmful if breathed in.
-This means that you must never keep a bird’s cage directly above or beside your bed, where you’ll take in deep lungfuls of dust while sleeping.
+Bird dust contains bacteria that can be harmful when inhaled.
+Never keep a bird’s cage above or beside your bed, where you’ll inhale deep lungfuls of compromised air while sleeping.

-Some birds have what are known as powder-down feathers, which means they create higher levels of dust than others and are most dangerous to those with allergies.
+Some birds have powder-down feathers, which means they create higher levels of dust than others and are most dangerous for people with allergies.

-Based on the species, decide if a bird is safe to live in your bedroom.
+Based on the species, decide if a bird can live in your bedroom.